Capacity Maximization for FAS-assisted Multiple Access Channels: Single-Antenna FAS

 If $L_u = 1$, we know from Lemma~\ref{lemma0} that changing the antenna position of user~$u$ does not bring any capacity gain.
-Thus, we simply let $w_u = 0$.
-If $L_u = 2$, (\ref{ob_trans}) can be similarly expressed as (\ref{capacity_2path}).
+As such, we simply let $w_u = 0$.
+If $L_u = 2$, then (\ref{ob_trans}) can be similarly expressed as (\ref{capacity_2path}).
 The optimal antenna position can therefore be obtained based on Theorem~\ref{theorem1}.
 If $L_u > 3$, we evenly discretize the interval $[0, W_u]$ into $K_u + 1$ points, obtain set $\{ 0, \epsilon_u, 2 \epsilon_u, \dots, W_u \}$, where $\epsilon_u = W_u/K_u$, and then find a near-optimal solution from this set by the ES method, i.e.,

 The main steps are summarized in the following Algorithm~\ref{algorithm1}.